Drug Withdrawal Symptoms, Timeline & Detox Treatment Options

 The constant need to continue consuming alcohol (or using the drug of your choice) is why the cycle of addiction is so vicious.
 For some, certain substances of abuse can also be very dangerous.
 Withdrawal symptoms, such as seizures, can be life-threatening.
 Each person is unique concerning drug withdrawal, which is why it’s so important to seek the support of a professional care team.

-If you have a pre-existing health condition, abuse multiple substances, or would simply like to complete the drug withdrawal process in a safe and comfortable environment, the support of a substance abuse and mental health facility like Zinnia Healing is essential.
+If you have a pre-existing health condition, abuse multiple substances, or would simply like to complete the drug withdrawal process in a safe and comfortable environment, the support of a substance abuse and mental health facility like Zinnia Health is essential.

 Drug Withdrawal vs. Detox